tonnyglp/condensed-audio-generator/README.md

 # Condensed Audio Generator

-> **Turn any Japanese YouTube conversation into dense, pause‑free audio for immersion practice — no subtitles required.**
+> **Turn any YouTube casual talks (a.k.a Just Chatting) into dense, pause‑free audio for immersion practice — no subtitles required.**

 ---